YuyangZhangFTD/MyLab/README.md

 I fix slim with sgd, and it works.

-And I find another way to train slim witk sklearn or GlmNet.
+And I find another way to train slim with sklearn or GlmNet.

-I will update slim in surprise.
+I will update slim in surprise soon.

 ---